OpenROAD-Assistant/OpenROAD-Assistant/README.md

 ## Installation
 ### Requirements
-- Python >= 3.8 but <3.11
-- Python-bnb
+- Python3.9.16
-- Pip
+- Pip24.0

 ## Running the Model
 ### Overview
-While there are many ways to fine-tune LLMs including vLLMs, Unsloth, etc; this script fine-tunes Llama3 using the Unsloth library, optimized with techniques such as Low Rank Adaption (LoRA) and gradient checkpointing.
+While there are many ways to fine-tune LLMs, including vLLMs, Unsloth, etc., this script fine-tunes Llama3 using the Unsloth library, optimized with techniques such as Low-Rank Adaption (LoRA) and gradient checkpointing.

 ### Data
 1) For Q-A adaptor training, the dataset for instruction SFT can be found [here](https://huggingface.co/datasets/Open-Orca/SlimOrca)
 2) For the  RAFT fine-tuning, the dummy datasets are uploaded in this repo and can be found [here](https://github.com/OpenROAD-Assistant/OpenROAD-Assistant/tree/main/Data)

 *While fine-tuning the model in your system, kindly change the names of the datasets to make them consistent.
-For this study, we uploaded these datasets on HuggingFace which we recommend for ease of use but is not necessary.
+For this study, we uploaded these datasets on HuggingFace, which we recommend for ease of use but is not necessary.

 ### Configuration